EricMFink/ProfessionalResponsibility/_questions/FairnessQuestions.md

 ### Question 44

 Attorney is a lawyer for City and advises City on all tort claims filed against it.
-Attorney’s advice is limited to recommending settlement and the amount thereof.
-If a claim is not settled and suit is filed, defense of the suit is handled either by a lawyer for City’s insurance carrier or by outside counsel specially retained for that purpose.
-In connection with any notice of claim and before suit is filed, Attorney arranges for an investigator to call upon the claimant at the claimant’s home and, with no one else present, to interview the claimant and endeavor to obtain a signed statement of the claimant’s version of the facts.
+Attorney's advice is limited to recommending settlement and the amount thereof.
+If a claim is not settled and suit is filed, defense of the suit is handled either by a lawyer for City's insurance carrier or by outside counsel specially retained for that purpose.
+In connection with any notice of claim and before suit is filed, Attorney arranges for an investigator to call upon the claimant at the claimant's home and, with no one else present, to interview the claimant and endeavor to obtain a signed statement of the claimant's version of the facts.
 Claimant has filed a notice of claim against City.
 Attorney has sent an investigator to interview Claimant.

 Is Attorney subject to discipline for arranging an interview with Claimant?

 a.
 Yes, if Claimant was known by Attorney to be represented by counsel.

 b.
-Yes, if the statement taken is later used to Claimant’s disadvantage.
+Yes, if the statement taken is later used to Claimant's disadvantage.

 c.
 No, because claimant has not filed suit at the time of the interview.

 d.
-No, because Attorney would not be representing City in any subsequent litigation on Claimant’s claim.
+No, because Attorney would not be representing City in any subsequent litigation on Claimant's claim.

 ### Question 45

-Attorney Alpha filed a complaint on behalf of Client against Agri, a corporation, alleging that Agri has breached a valid oral contract entered into on Agri’s behalf by Pres, the president and chief executive officer of Agri, to sell Client certain merchandise for a specified price.
+Attorney Alpha filed a complaint on behalf of Client against Agri, a corporation, alleging that Agri has breached a valid oral contract entered into on Agri's behalf by Pres, the president and chief executive officer of Agri, to sell Client certain merchandise for a specified price.
 Attorney Beta, representing Agri, has filed an answer denying the contract and asserting the statute of frauds as a defense.
 Attorney Beta has given notice to Alpha that he will take the deposition of Pres on the grounds that Pres will be out of the country on the date the case is set for trial.
 Pres is not a shareholder of Agri.
 Alpha would like to interview Pres, prior to taking the deposition, in order to better prepare her cross-examination.

-Is Alpha subject to discipline if she interviews Pres without Beta’s knowledge and consent?
+Is Alpha subject to discipline if she interviews Pres without Beta's knowledge and consent?

 a.
 No, unless Pres will be personally liable to Agri for damages in the event judgment is rendered against Agri.